SeniorsHeart Disease

 Travel Insurance for Seniors Over 65 with Heart Disease

-Ty Taylor·TX License #2608479TX·May 2026
+Ty Taylor·TX License #2608479TX·June 2026

 The Short Answer

-The key term in every senior's travel insurance policy is "acute onset of a pre-existing condition."
-This provision protects you when a known condition causes an unexpected emergency — not when you're seeking routine care.
+The acute onset provision protects you when a known condition causes a sudden, unexpected emergency — not when you're seeking routine care.
+For seniors with heart conditions:

 Covered (Acute Onset)